 And, when you think of hot, red sand, broad blue skies and remoteness, you think of Australia.

-If you want to take a Fury Road Trip this year, it’s time to hire a Melbourne rental car.
+If you want to take a Fury Road Trip this year, it’s time to hire a rental car in Melbourne.
 For fans of the original Mad Max films, Victoria is the place to be.

 The expansive red deserts and post-apocalyptic towns that featured alongside Mel Gibson are scattered throughout the state.
 Take a trip from Little River to Clunes to travel some of the same roads graced by Max’s infamous Pursuit Special.